Code-Institute-Submissions/ucd-milestoneproject/README.md

 ## Credits

 ### Content
-Part of the text for the Tour Dates section was copied from the Bombay Bombay Bicycle Club Official Website.
-The text for the biography in the footer was taken from Bombay Bicycle Club's wikipedia page.
+Part of the text for the Tour Dates section was copied from the [Bombay Bicycle Club Official Website](https://bombaybicycle.club/).
+The text for the biography in the footer was taken from [Bombay Bicycle Club's wikipedia page](https://en.wikipedia.org/wiki/Bombay_Bicycle_Club).
 Bootstrap v4.0 helped me with the layout of the website, especially in the Music Section and in making the carousel and contact form.

 ### Media
 The photos used in this site were obtained from Google Images:

-[/assets/images/Bombaybicycle1.jpg]
+##### /assets/images/Bombaybicycle1.jpg
 Photos by Rosie Wadey for Clash Magazine

 ##### /assets/images/Bombaybicycle2.jpg